NewJerseyStyle/MoE-with-Global-Context-Router/EXPERIMENT_REPORT.md

 The fundamental problem: **the expert models themselves may not be specialized enough**.

-- Math expert (Qwen2.5-Math-1.5B) still only achieves ~15% on GSM8K via MoDEM
+- Math still only achieves ~15% on GSM8K via MoDEM
 - This suggests the "experts" don't have strong domain-specific capabilities to route TO
 - Merging may actually preserve more general capability than routing to weak specialists